canadaduane/meta-mac/README.md

 # Meta Mac

-Enables a Mac OS-like shortcut key experience on Pop!_OS (and most Ubuntu-based Linux distros).
+Enables a Mac OS-like shortcut key experience on Linux.

 For an overview of the various key remapping solutions, and Mac-to-Linux switcher options, see my article [Key Remapping in Linux - 2021 Edition](https://medium.com/@canadaduane/key-remapping-in-linux-2021-edition-47320999d2aa)